Difficulty

 3,300m (10,827ft)

-The Dhaulagiri Annapurna View Trek gives you steady walking days, clear ridge views, and access to villages that still keep their own pace.
-You spend time in Kathmandu first, then move to Pokhara before heading into the hills.
-The route takes you through Banskharka, Nangi/Nangethanthi, Mohare Danda, Ghorepani, Tadapani, and Ghandruk.
-Each place offers a different angle of the Dhaulagiri and Annapurna ranges, so you see the peaks from several sides instead of one fixed viewpoint.
+The trek begins in Kathmandu, moves to Pokhara, then heads into the hills through Banskharka, Nangi, Mohare Danda, Ghoreponi, Tadapani, and Ghandruk.
+Each stop gives you a different angle of the Dhaulagiri and Annapurna ranges, so you see the peaks from multiple sides rather than one fixed point.

 You arrive in Kathmandu.
 The time of your flight arrival determines your activities which include rest time and equipment collection and meeting with your guide.
 Your stay will be at a hotel located in Kathmandu.